corrode/corrode.github.io/content/drafts/async.md

 - [OpenOptionsExt missing for Windows?](https://github.com/async-rs/async-std/issues/914)
 - [Spawned task is stuck during flushing in File.drop()](https://github.com/async-rs/async-std/issues/900)

+It is an enormous effort to replicate the standard library and it is not clear to me if it is worth it.

 Even if it _were_ a drop-in replacement, I would still question the value of it.
 Rust is a language that values explicitness.
 This is especially true for